 Look out for more famous faces and friends of the Wizarding World (and beyond!) to help us read through all seventeen chapters of Harry Potter and the Philosopher’s Stone/Sorcerer’s Stone over the coming weeks.
 Read more about our future contributors here.

 If you're ready for Chapter Two, read by Noma Dumezweni, step this way.

 You may notice some wonderful drawings representing the first chapter during the read-through.
-Look out for more artwork in every chapter and read below to see how you can get involved in contributing yourself.

 Now that you’ve refreshed your memory of J.K.
 Rowling’s famous opening chapter of Harry Potter and the Philosopher’s Stone (or Sorcerer’s Stone for our US readers), here’s more about ‘The Boy Who Lived’.